 And so I just call under the bed.
 And I just remembered, I just have to not talk about the truth in this family.
 And so I went under the bed and I put it all away.

-Robin Landsong: And they are both deceased and they never asked me about it.
+Robin: And they are both deceased and they never asked me about it.

-Rick Archer: Okay.
+Rick: Okay.
 So you were still eight years old, you getting back into third grade?
-That too, must’ve been kind of surreal going back into a third-grade classroom in Delaware where you had just been through this incredible
+That too, must’ve been kind of a surreal going back into a third grade classroom in Delaware where you had just been through this incredible

-Robin Landsong: Right.
+Robin: Right.
 And that’s where dissociation saved my life and that I just put it all away and I just was very good at pretending and kind of being a good girl and just saying like, yes, I had a nice summer.
 I had no memory whatsoever.
 I was just an entire blink.
 And, and so that’s, you know, what the healing process has been, has been bringing it back.

 And, and that’s the beauty of having written this book is it took me 11 years to write this book because I had to keep pulling out information from that dissociative state.
-And one of the things I really love about all my research on trauma healing is that when a traumatic events happens, it gets stored, separated out.
+And one of the things I really love about all my research on trauma healing is that when a traumatic event happens, it gets stored, separated out.